Intrauterine Device (IUD) for Birth ControlSkip to the navigation

 Risks of using an intrauterine device (IUD) include:

 - Expulsion.
 About 2 to 10 out of 100 IUDs are pushed out (expelled) from the uterus into the vagina during the first year.
 This usually happens in the first few months of use.
-Expulsion is more likely when the IUD is inserted right after childbirth or in a woman who has not carried a pregnancy. footnote 1 When an IUD has been expelled, you are no longer protected against pregnancy.
+Expulsion is more likely when the IUD is inserted right after childbirth. footnote 5 When an IUD has been expelled, you are no longer protected against pregnancy.

 Disadvantages of IUDs include the high cost of insertion, no protection against STIs, and the need to be removed by a doctor.